jamescherti/outline-indent.el/README.md

 - `(outline-insert-heading)` to insert a new line with the same indentation level/depth as the current line just before the next heading that shares the same or less indentation level.

 Move forward or backward to the same indentation level:
-- `outline-forward-same-level`: Move forward to the same indentation level as the one under the cursor.
+- `(outline-indent-forward-same-level)`: Move the cursor to the next heading that is at the same indentation level.
-- `outline-backward-same-level`: Move backward to the the same indentation level as as the one under the cursor.
+- `(outline-indent-backward-same-level)`: Move the cursor to the previous heading that is at the same indentation level.

+Select and narrow:
+- `(outline-indent-select)`: Select the current line and all lines indented under it.
+- `(outline-indent-narrow)`: Narrow the buffer to the current line and all lines indented under it.

 ### Evil mode